CTHRU/Hitrava/README.md

 >python HiToStrava --file HiTrack_12345678901212345678912

-The next example converts extracted file HiTrack_12345678901212345678912 to HiTrack_12345678901212345678912.tcx in the /my_output_dir directory.
+The next example converts extracted file HiTrack_12345678901212345678912 to HiTrack_12345678901212345678912.tcx in the ./my_output_dir directory.
 The program logging level is set to display debug messages.
-The converted file is validated against the TCX XSD schema (requires installed xmlschema library and an intenet connection).
+The converted file is validated against the TCX XSD schema (requires installed xmlschema library and an internet connection).

->python HiToStrava --file HiTrack_12345678901212345678912 --output_dir /my_output_dir --validate_xml --log_level DEBUG
+>python HiToStrava --file HiTrack_12345678901212345678912 --output_dir my_output_dir --validate_xml --log_level DEBUG

 The following example converts an extracted file HiTrack_12345678901212345678912 to HiTrack_12345678901212345678912.tcx in the ./output directory and forces the sport to walking.